-“More than 250,000 Syrians have lost their lives [at the time of writing: March 2016] in four-and-a-half years of armed conflict, which began with anti-government protests before escalating into a full-scale civil war.”
+“More than 250,000 Syrians have lost their lives [when the article was published, in March 2016] in four-and-a-half years of armed conflict, which began with anti-government protests before escalating into a full-scale civil war.”

 As discussed previously (22.214.171.124), authoritarian governments have various ways of increasing their acceptability and avoiding popular resentment.
 Most importantly, they should be prepared to negotiate.

 Overall improvements in acceptability, though, might not prevent the situation where some people feel themselves to be oppressed by their government.
 If they are unable to obtain redress within the country’s legal system, it is desirable that they are able to appeal on the basis of international human rights (126.96.36.199).
 External legal help, although it means overruling national law, is safer for both sides than people starting an armed rebellion against the government because they feel that they have nothing to lose.